abdm64/DAPP-JS/README.md

 -  The application  architecture contain 3 part
 - Node js application that connect to the blockchain network using the web3js as interface via infura
 - the application watch all transaction that happened in the blockchain network ( because all transactions will be broadcast at all node in the blockchain network )
-- when we detect a transaction happened FROM the provided account we code execute to get the balance for that specific account ( using the web3js library ) and use the third party api for messages services (telegram, slack , etc )  to send notification
+- when we detect a transaction happened FROM the provided account we  execute code  to get the currect  balance for that specific account ( using the web3js library ) and use the third party api for messages services (telegram, slack , etc )  to send notification
 - everyday at giving time ( you can inject it on the deployment process )  we execute a code to get the balance for that account and send a notification ( using messages service )